Tanwin2001/Campsite_Camps/README.md

 ## Getting Started
 The source code is available on GitHub for further exploration and contribution.
-- Please dowload the .zip file for full code
+- Please dowload the .zip file for full access to the code
 ## Acknowledgments
 This project was a collaborative effort, enabling us to dive deep into web development technologies and design principles.
 A special thanks to our team members for their dedication and hard work:
 - Aradhyula Sai Krishna Pranay Kalyan